 2 more Christmas Day tornadoes confirmed in Nebraska

+The National Weather Service says it's confirmed two more Christmas Day tornadoes in south-central Nebraska.
 The service said in a news release Friday that additional survey reports of damage showed an EF0 tornado with winds estimated at 75 mph struck 7 miles southeast of Minden at 12:17 p.m. and lifted two minutes later.
-The third twister struck a point 4.4 miles west-northwest of Gibbon at 12:24 p.m. and lifted after four minutes.

 Add your comments below